panoptesDev/Safecoin/docs/src/terminology.md

 ## app

-A front-end application that interacts with a Safecoin cluster.
+A front-end application that interacts with a Panoptis cluster.

 ## bank state